aws-samples/aws-hpc-tutorials/content/05-aws-batch-and-lambda/_index.md

 In addition to start running applications within seconds of an trigger event, there are several more benefits by choosing AWS Lambda.
 Some of them are listed below:
 1. Run code without provisioning or managing infrastructure
-2. Automatically respond to code execution requests
+2. Event driven application execution
 3. Built-in fault tolerance
 4. Package and deploy functions as container images
 5. Automatic scaling